artificiallama/TeslaSenti/README.md

 3) FiQA posts : Same as (2) above except that posts from blogs etc from financial domains are labelled rather than headlines (Please see fiqa reference).

-4) Tweets downloaded using the twitter API.
+4) Tweets related to finance/stocks downloaded using the twitter API.

 5) Financial headlines downloaded from tiingo.

-6) Tweets downloaded using the twitter API.
+6) Tweets with keyword *tesla* downloaded using the twitter API.

 7) Reviews of google apps : This dataset was constructed by Venelin Valkov (Please see the curiousily.com reference).
 It can be downloaded by,